 Defining a niche in marketing is important.
 Because niche defines who you target.
 And knowing who you are targeting leads to better marketing results.
-Better marketing results leads to more actions and sales.
+Better marketing results lead to more actions and sales.

 For better results, you should execute a good research plan.
 Good research will help you make better decisions which can ultimately impact sales and revenue.

-To make this research part simple, use my exact steps that I take on how to define a niche for your website or business.
+To make this research part simple, use the exact steps that I take on how to define a niche for your website or business.